 While my situation was a little different to some (I had my Dutch boyfriend to help me with everything) hopefully this guide will still be of use to you if you are thinking of or planning to move to the Netherlands.
-If you would also like a free printable check-list of these steps to help you with your own planning then simply enter your email and name below and it will be sent to you!
-You might also be interested in my post on What It’s Like to Live in the Netherlands before you make the decision so check that out.
-Don’t hesitate to ask me any questions you might have about moving to, and living in, the Netherlands and I will help as best I can.
+You might also be interested in my post on What it’s like to Live in the Netherlands before you make the decision, so check that out!
+Don’t hesitate to ask me any questions you might have about moving to and living in, the Netherlands and I will help as best I can.
 Tot ziens!

 I’m looking at going to teach in the Netherlands next year.
 However, I’m completely confused as to which visa I can get.
 I have looked into the working holiday one and it states you can only do tentative work.
 When I contacted IND I was told I can only work in the same place for 12 weeks.
 I’m really hoping to get work before I go!
 I’m so glad I found this post.